Vitargent published safe to buy list of face cream rated “Green Fish”

 May lead to reproductive cancers and infant deformities

 Vitargent’s Chief Executive Officer Jimmy Tao said, “Zebrafish embryo and transgenic medaka embryo were used in the acute toxicants and chronic toxicants tests of face cream samples.
 In the zebrafish embryo test for acute toxicants, 2 samples failed the toxicity test.
 Our team observed under the microscope that, when zebrafish embryos are exposed to acute toxicants in face cream samples, they developed abnormally and suffered from blood clotting disorders, heart swelling and even death.
 As 84% of genes known to be associated with human diseases have a zebrafish counterpart, substances which are harmful to zebrafish may also be harmful to human.
-The process of zebrafish puberty imitates that of human’s.
-One day of zebrafish puberty is equivalent to 12 weeks of infant puberty (3months).
+The process of zebrafish development imitates that of human’s.
+One day of zebrafish embryo development is equivalent to 12 weeks of fetus development (3 months).
 Their tissues and organs including heart, bones, glands and kidney functions and reacts biologically identical to humans.
 Thus any toxicant that harms a zebrafish would pose the same health threat to a human being.

 In the transgenic medic embryo for chronic toxicants, 6 samples failed the toxicity test.
 When transgenic embryos are exposed to the chronic toxicants (xenoestrongens) in the face cream, their liver glows in green.
 The glow intensity quantifies toxicants in the samples.
 The World Health Organization had stated that xenoestrogen could lead to health threats including cancers ( breast cancer, ovarian cancer, cervical cancer, thyroid cancer etc.), decreased reproductive ability, nervous system dysfunction and diabetes.”